iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 grid; the agent's goal is to leave the grid as quickly as possible.
 The agent begins in the center of the grid and learns through discrete Q-learning.
-Distinct actions have separate colors in Figure 10, with arrows showing the greedy action.
+Distinct actions have separate colors in Figure 10, with arrows showing the exploit action.
 The agent learns that it is fastest to exit the grid by going left or right.
-Notably, the actions near the top and bottom of the grid are seemingly random, as the agent has not seen and learned those states as frequently as the others.
+Notably, the actions near the top and bottom of the grid are seemingly random, as the agent has not seen and learned from those states as frequently as the others.
 Switching policies are more likely to reach the top and bottom areas of the gridworld state space and consequently would be more likely to have a higher entropy of the action distribution after exploration.

-The difference in the entropy of the action distributions suggests that more diverse areas of the state space are encountered after exploration modes with switching policies.
+The difference in the entropy of the action distributions suggests that more diverse areas of the state space may be encountered after exploration modes with switching policies.
 This phenomenon is closely tied to the notion of *detachment* <d-cite key="ecoffet2019go"></d-cite>, whereby agents forget how to return or are *detached* from areas of high reward,